 Nourish Your Lawn

 Early Spring is an ideal time for applying eco-friendly alternatives to chemical fertilizers, such as mulching or natural compost.
 These two alternatives are great ways to help return nutrients back into your landscape and help thicken your grass.
 There are also chemical-free alternatives to standard herbicides such as vinegar and essential oils.
-For more tips on how to grow a healthy lawn without chemicals, click here.

 If you choose to get rid of weeds and pesky crabgrass without chemicals, we recommend using a small spade or removal tool.
 Thatching, seeding, and cutting your lawn at a higher level are other surefire ways to help minimize weeds.